 Economic freedom continues to grow

 Exhibit 1.4 shows the global average for all 123 nations with complete data since 2000.
-Between 2000 and 2018, the average economic freedom rating increased to 6.98 from 6.63, about one-third of a standard deviation over this period.
+Between 2000 and 2019, the average economic-freedom rating increased to 7.04 from 6.61, about four tenths of a standard deviation over this period.